-Our colour manged workflow is based on North American industry standards.
+Our colour managed workflow is based on North American industry standards.

 Please ensure that the placed images contain enough resolution.
-It is advisable to print images with a minimum of 120ppi (pixels per inch) at final size.
-Please see the table on page 10 for product-specific recommendations
+It is advisable to print images with a minimum of 120 ppi (pixels per inch) at final size.
+Please see the table on page 10 for product-specific recommendations.

-If your Large Format project is colour critical, please ask your Sales Representative to include a printed proof in the estimate.
-A colour critical section of the job or a proof at reduced size can be provided for evaluation of image quality and colour.
+If your wide format project is colour critical, please ask your Sales Representative to include a printed proof in the estimate.
+A colour critical section of the job or a proof at reduced size can be provided foe evaluation of image quality and colour.